-A clock defined in the macro-based interface that drives the DUT and can be disabled by any transactor during operations which would result in erroneous operation of the DUT when it is clocked.
+A clock defined in the macro-based interface that drives the DUT and can be disabled by any transactor during operations that, if clocked, would result in erroneous operation of the DUT.
 When performing such operations, any transactor can "freeze" controlled time long enough to complete the operation before allowing clocking of the DUT to resume.
 The term cclock is often used throughout this document as a synonym for controlled clock.